 Can You Have Sex With a Menstrual Cup Inserted?

-The attractiveness of having menstrual cup sex is often that your partner and your surface of choice can remain blood-free while still enjoying the perks of period sex.
+The attractiveness of having menstrual cup sex is typically the idea that your partner, you and your surface of choice can remain blood-free while still enjoying the perks of period sex.
+Sounds great, right?

 Perks of period sex you say?

 Menstruation is often a great time to engage in sexual activities because an orgasm can help alleviate menstrual cramps and the release of feel-good hormones is a great way to help with PMS!